Privacy policy

 7. Data retention

-The AFNCCF will retain your data only as required or permitted under data protection law and while we have a legitimate purpose for doing so.
-Data will be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.
-Identifiable data (your name, email address and job title) will be held for up to three weeks after you delete your user account.
+AF will retain your data only as required or permitted under data protection law and while we have a legitimate purpose for doing so.
+Details of how long we retain your data can be found within our retention policy.
+Data will be kept in a form which permits identification of you for no longer than is necessary for the purposes for which your personal data are processed.

 9. User-generated content